tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

   * One of the most often asked for functionality from the Parallel collector is support for `-XX:UseGCOverheadLimit` ([JDK-8212084](https://bugs.openjdk.org/browse/JDK-8212084)).
 When active (which is the default), the VM throws an Out-Of-Memory exception if GC CPU usage stays higher than a threshold (`-XX:GCTimeLimit`, default 98%) and free Java heap space below another threshold (`-XX:GCHeapFreeLimit`, default 2%) for a long time.
 The intent is to avoid situation where a severely misconfigured VM spends almost all of its time in GC without the application actually being able to progress.

-    Log messages at `gc+info` level and below give some additional context about how the trigger conditions had been reached.
+    Log messages at `gc=info` level and below give some additional context about how the trigger conditions had been reached.

   * As always, there also were a set of general performance improvements: some parallelization efforts (e.g. [JDK-8363932](https://bugs.openjdk.org/browse/JDK-8363932)) and an improvement to the eager reclaim mechanism: the behavior described [here](https://docs.oracle.com/en/java/javase/25/gctuning/garbage-first-g1-garbage-collector1.html#GUID-D74F3CC7-CC9F-45B5-B03D-510AEEAC2DAC) now applies to all types of humongous objects ([JDK-8048180](https://bugs.openjdk.org/browse/JDK-8048180)).
 The CR contains a performance graph showing how this can reduce unexpectedly frequent or long collections in headroom-constrained scenarios.